data-lessons/library-webscraping-DEPRECATED/_episodes/04-lxml.md

 # Introducing Requests and lxml

 We make use of two tools that are not specifically developed for scraping, but are very useful for that purpose (among others).
+Both of these require a Python installation (Python 2.7, or Python 3.4 and higher; although our example code will focus on Python 3), and each library (requests and lxml and cssselect) needs to be installed as described in [Setup]({{page.root}}/Setup).

 [Requests](http://docs.python-requests.org/en/latest/) focuses on the task of interacting with web sites.
 It can download a web page's HTML given its URL.